jlacar/aoc2015/README-Day18.md

     private fun Grid.isOnGrid(row: Int, col: Int) = row in this.indices && col in this[row].indices

+### When you do good things to the code, good things tend to happen in the code

+As I read the code again, I notice that the `isLightOnAt()` function nicely encapsulates the rule in the problem statement about missing neighbors:

+> Lights on the edge of the grid might have fewer than eight neighbors; the missing ones always count as "off".

+While I didn't do this intentionally, it felt good to see the logic simply fell into its rightful place as a natural consequence of diligent and judicious tidying.
+It seems almost karmic but then again, if you do good things _to_ the code, good things tend to happen _in_ the code.

 ### Using companion object to hold static things

 One additional refactoring I did was to give better names to the things related to neighbors.